robertwlodarski/phd21_computational_methods/README.md

 - `assignment_n_julia`: In each of such folders, I store the `Julia` version of the code.
 - `booklet`: This folder contains the written responses to each assignment.

+**Note**: The booklet is quite chaotic and very unfinished - I will fully update it one day.

 # Requirements
 Don't expect rocket science here.